StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 ## Security agent requirements

-The Agent V2 runs the `secret_backend_command` executable as a sub-process.
-On Windows, the executable set as `secret_backend_command` is required to:
+StackState Agent V2 runs the `secret_backend_command` executable as a sub-process.
+On Windows, the executable set as `secret_backend_command` must:

 * Have read/exec for `stsagentuser` \(the user used to run the Agent\).
 * Have no rights for any user or group except `Administrator` or `LocalSystem`.